 Once you have been accepted onto an agency's books, you should consider having some professional photos taken.
 The agency will either have the facility to do it themselves or will have their preferred photographers.

 Professional photos are not obligatory.
 However the competition in child modeling is intense and the website portfolio is your shop window.
-Professional pictures will show off your child to their very best making it easier for a casting director to make a choice.
-A portfolio consisting of a few mobile pictures is not going to cut the mustard and you child will never get chosen.
+Professional standard pictures will show off your child to their very best making it easier for a casting director to make a choice.
+A portfolio consisting of a few mobile pictures is not going to cut the mustard and you child will stand little chance of ever getting chosen.

-So, if you are serious about child modeling, get some professional photos taken.
-Expect to pay between £50 an £250 depending on the number of pictures chosen.
+So, if you are serious about child modeling, get some professional standard photos taken to create a eye catching portfolio.
+This can be a family member or friend with a decent camera.
+If you decide to use a professional, expect to pay between £50 and £200 depending on the number of pictures chosen.

-Let's put baby to work and retire to a villa in the Canary islands!!
+Let's put the kids to work and retire to a villa in the Canary islands!!

 Retiring on baby's earning could happen but it is very unlikely.
 To be quite frank, do not sign up with any agency with the idea that baby is going to make £1000's per year.
 The truth of the matter is that by the time you have been to multiple castings and deducted travel expenses, time spent etc etc, there will be very little money left.